rauc/rauc/docs/reference.rst

   Only valid when ``bootloader`` is set to ``grub``.
   Specifies the path under which the GRUB environment can be accessed.

+``activate-installed``
+  This boolean value controls if a freshly installed slot is automatically marked active with respect to the used bootloader.
+Its default value is ``true`` which means that this slot is going to be started the next time the system boots.
+If the value of this parameter is ``false`` the slot has to be activated manually in order to be booted.

 **[keyring] section**

 The ``keyring`` section refers to the trusted keyring used for signature